ArjunCodess/HYDRA-ccRCC/README.md

 ## Remaining Scientific Work

-The codebase is pipeline-complete, but the science is not publication-final.
-The next work is manual candidate-level interpretation: use the generated 24-gene dossiers and literature table to review ccRCC literature, kidney cell-type expression, and independent validation options before making any gene-level claims.
+The codebase is pipeline-complete, and a first manual candidate-level biological review has been added.
+The science is still not publication-final: before making strong gene-level claims, the review recommendations should be followed with independent validation in external transcriptomic, proteomic, spatial, single-cell, or IHC/TMA resources.